 3. Make a copy of your project, i.e. splashy_video2.pmm.
 Delete the stage and all models not involved in the liquids action, to make this project ligther on your computer.
 And turn off RayCast and other resource-heavy effects.
 Load the model 流体シミュレーション1024.pmx and move its bone Null_01 well above Y=0.
 Test that you can start the flow.
 Then go to the frame where the flow should start.
 Fine-tune the position and angle of Null_01.
-Register all changed facials and bone setting at the flow start frame.
-Go back one frame and register zero flow for the facial Null_03.
+Register all changed facials and bone settings at the flow start frame.
+Go back one frame and register zero flow for the facial Null_13.
 Do the same at frame 0.
-Paste the Null_01 bone settings at frame 0.
-Pretend that you just have made a 'dance motion', and save it to a file like like it was a dance motion you intended to share, i.e. WaterSourceBone1_splashy_dancemotion.vmd.
+But first paste the Null_01 bone settings and facials at frame 0.
+Pretend that you just have made a 'dance motion', and save it to a file like it was a dance motion you intended to share, i.e. WaterSourceBone1_splashy_dancemotion.vmd.
 And also save this project, i.e as splashy_video2.pmm.

-4. Close splashy_video2.pmm, open splashy_video1.pmm and complete the non-splashy parts of yor project.
+4. Close splashy_video2.pmm, open splashy_video1.pmm and complete the non-splashy parts of your project.
 When completed save splashy_video1.pmm.

 5. Make a copy of splashy_video1.pmm, i.e. splashy_video3.pmm.
 Open splashy_video3.pmm.
 Load the model 流体シミュレーション1024.pmx.
 Load the saved 'dance motion' vmd file for 流体シミュレーション1024.pmx.
 This is where your computer almost comes to a standstill, right?
 (Even if MMD on your current computer is unable to display any liquids in the MMD work window, MMD will still be able to render your project to an avi file, thus letting you see the liquids being recorded in the render window).

-6. Your desire is now to render the entire video as 60 fps 1440x2560 starting from frame 0, right?
+6. Your desire is now to render the entire video as 60 fps 1080x1920 starting from frame 0, right?
 If so, render as 30 fps 720x1280 starting from a the first splashy frame instead.
 Carefully look at the rendered frames passing by, and abort the render when you've seen enough.
 Go back and improve splashy_video1.pmm and splashy_video2.pmm alternately until your test render of splashy_video3.pmm looks satifactory.
 (Or if your computer is good enough, then just keep working in splashy_video3.pmm and forget that the two previous versions ever existed?)

 7. All done!
-Let's render as 60 fps 1440x2560 from frame 0?
+Let's render as 60 fps 1080x1920 from frame 0?
 No don't.
-60 fps renders will have disappointingly low amounts of liquids.
-Please render as 30 fps 1440x2560 instead.
-Then let some other video software interpolate the inbetween frames for 60 fps.
-The other software will obviously not reduce the amount of liquid on the interpolated frames.
+60 fps renders will have disappointingly low amounts of liquid.
+Please render as 30 fps instead.
+Then let some other video software duplicate each frame for 60 fps.
+The other software will obviously not reduce the amount of liquid on the duplicated frames.

-(What's my other software?
+What is my "other software"?
 Here is how I'll do it: